-For many Hindus around the world, Nepal is popularly known for the temples like Pashupatinath, Muktinath, and Ram Janaki Temple.
+For many Hindus worldwide, Nepal is popularly known for the temples like Pashupatinath, Muktinath, and Ram Janaki Temple.
 There are hundreds of Hindu Temples inside the country’s territory to explore.
-In Eastern Nepal, there’s a place where the headless goddess, Devi Chhinnamasta is worshipped.
+In Eastern Nepal, there’s a place where the headless goddess, Devi Chhinnamasta, is worshipped.

-Located in Chinnamasta VDC, Saptari District, 10 km away from Rajbiraj, lies a temple of Sakhdaha Bhagawati dedicated to goddess Chhinnamasta who is known for her self-decapitated body.
+Located in Chinnamasta VDC, Saptari District, 10 km from Rajbiraj, lies a temple of Sakhdaha Bhagawati dedicated to goddess Chhinnamasta, who is known for her self-decapitated body.
 It is one of the famous Shakti Peethas of Nepal.

-The temple’s location is quite interesting as it lies near the Indian border, thus, is the main attraction for the pilgrimages from India and Nepal.
-Though thousands of visitors visit this temple every month, special crowd of peoples from India and Nepal can be seen during Navratri.
+The temple’s location is quite interesting as it lies near the Indian border.
+Thus, it is the main attraction for pilgrimages from India and Nepal.
+Though thousands of visitors visit this temple every month, a special crowd of people from India and Nepal can be seen during Navratri.
 During this festival month, thousands of goats are sacrificed in the name of Devi Bhagwati.

-The temple gate opens early at 4 am and morning puja is completed within 7 am.
-Every day the first animal is sacrificed inside the temple and others are sacrificed outside the temple.
-Daily from 12:15 pm to 2 pm temple remains closed and again reopens till 8 pm at night.
-After evening aarti at 8 pm, the firstly sacrificed animal is cooked and is distributed to all devotees.
+The temple gate opens early at 4 am, and morning puja is completed within 7 am.
+Every day the first animal is sacrificed inside the temple, and others are sacrificed outside the temple.
+Daily from 12:15 pm to 2 pm temple remains closed and again reopens till 8 pm.
+After evening aarti at 8 pm, the firstly sacrificed animal is cooked and distributed to all devotees.

-Among these 10 Mahavidyas, Chhinnamasta is the goddess of wisdom as well as transformation and is probably the most terrifying form among them.
-She is portrayed holding her self-cut head, standing in an aggressive manner, three blood spurting out from her neck which is drunk by her own head and other two attendees.
+Among these 10 Mahavidyas, Chhinnamasta is the goddess of wisdom and transformation and is probably the terrifying form among them.
+She is portrayed holding her self-cut head, standing aggressively, three blood spurting out from her neck, drunk by her head, and the other two attendees.

 Chhinnamasta is one of the most offensive forms of holiness in Hinduism and is not very popular due to her aggressive nature.
-She is completely naked denoting her nature as a Shakti who is completely free of all hindrance.
-The attributes and iconography of the goddess is also portrayed in Buddhism as a Buddhist goddess Chinnamunda.
+She is entirely naked, denoting her nature as a Shakti free of all hindrances.
+The attributes and iconography of the goddess are also portrayed in Buddhism as a Buddhist goddess Chinnamunda.

 Worshipping Chhinnamasta Sakhadeshwari

 Her followers believe that Chinnamasta Sakhadeshwari gives all and anything to her devotes.
-It is a widely held view that, when the path of life is dark and there is no help from anywhere, she helps in the very moment and can change the life in a very short span.
+It is a widely held view that, when the path of life is dark and there is no help from anywhere, she helps in the very moment and can change lives quickly.

-People also be certain of having a child if they worship her with flowers and good heart.
-Usually, daily wedding ceremonies happen and newlywed couples are practiced to take blessing from goddess Chinnamasta for their happy new beginning.
+People also be certain of having a child if they worship her with flowers and a good heart.
+Usually, daily wedding ceremonies happen, and newlywed couples are practiced to take blessing from goddess Chinnamasta for their happy new beginning.

 History of Sakhada Bhagawati Temple

-It is believed that in 1097 when king Nanyadeva left his state because the Muslim Kingdom’s attacks his kingdom, he ran through Pataliputra and came to stay in Nepal (Simraungadh).
-He came to Saptari district to live the rest of his life.
+It is believed that in 1097 when king Nanyadeva left his state because the Muslim Kingdom attacked his kingdom, he ran through Pataliputra and came to stay in Nepal (Simraungadh).
+He came to the Saptari district to live the rest of his life.
 One day, when he started cleaning the forest area where he lived, he found the statue of the goddess.

-King Nanyadeva established the deity statue in the place he found and named her as Sakhereswari Bhagawati, also Chinnamasta Bhagawati because when the idol was found its head was severed.
-The severed head was later covered by the gold mask, however, most of the time silver mask input over her head replacing the gold mask.
+King Nanyadeva established the deity statue in the place he found and named her Sakhereswari Bhagawati, also Chinnamasta Bhagawati, because when the idol was found, its head was severed.
+The gold mask later covered the severed head; however, most of the time silver mask was input over her head, replacing the gold mask.

-There is also another history which believes that goddess Sakhadeshwari is the Kuldevi (family deity) of King Shakrasingh of Simraungadh.
-Due to the pressure of the king’s brother-in-law, he came to Saptari area to spend rest of his life, entrusting the throne to his son Kumar Harisinghdev.
+Another history also believes that the goddess Sakhadeshwari is the Kuldevi (family deity) of King Shakrasingh of Simraungadh.
+Due to the pressure of the king’s brother-in-law, he came to the Saptari area to spend the rest of his life, entrusting the throne to his son Kumar Harisinghdev.